Rinbo/helidon-react-template/README.md

 - [ ] Toast
 - [ ] User cache

+1. Fix user menu with gravatar in top right corner - logout, profile, theme
+2. Add handle thing for iterating over and creating sidebar
+3. Make use of above to make a large dropdown menu when clicking on the company logo.
+Or make some app thingy next to the gravatar, or just use that one
+4. Fix login to use login code instead - grab the code you wrote in medborgare.

 Sample Helidon SE project that includes multiple REST operations.

 ## Build and run